Jul10c3s4/Jul10c3s4/README.md

-### Hi, I am a student at the Instituto Federal Campus Arapiraca of the computer course
+### Hello, I'm a student at Instituto Federal Campus Arapiraca on the information systems course

 <!--
 **Jul10c3s4/Jul10c3s4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.